rubocode/frontier.nvim/doc/design/elements.md

 We call one of these elements a highlight.
 Now things are not too simple.
 We can link one highlight group to another one so that the second one can automatically switch along with the first.
-In this case, you need only supply and modify the first and simple keep the link stable.
+In this case, you need only supply and modify the first and simply keep the link stable.
 So, in a particular colorscheme, you supply some color definition and often some links.